-Physical discs are a rare sight these days with digital images taking over the market.
-One of the pros of using a physical disc was that you could easily give it to a friend and have them play the games that you own and vice versa.
-However, with a digital image, data is no longer quite possible and you would think that the only option is to share your PlayStation account.
+Physical discs have become a rare sight these days, as digital images are taking over the market.
+One of the advantages of using a physical disc was that you could easily give it to a friend, allowing them to play the games you own and vice versa.
+However, with a digital image, sharing data is no longer as simple, and you might think that the only option is to share your PlayStation account.

 Fortunately, there is a feature that allows you to share your digital games with your PlayStation friends.
 The feature in question is called Game Share.
-As obvious from the name itself, it allows you to share your digital games, without having to share the PSN account.
-In this article, we will show you how you can use the Game Share feature to do just that.
+As the name implies, it enables you to share your digital games without having to share the PSN account.
+In this article, we will demonstrate how to use the Game Share feature for this purpose.

-With physical discs, you could simply borrow the disc from a friend of yours to share the game that you want.
-However, with digital games, that is quite not possible.
+With physical discs, you can simply borrow the disc from a friend to share the game you want.
+However, with digital games, that is not quite possible.
 As such, the game share feature works by taking advantage of the primary system feature on your PlayStation console.

 There are numerous benefits to using the primary system feature.
 However, the one that takes precedence here is the fact that it allows anyone with access to the primary console to play the games that you own.
 Thus, if you want to game share with your friend, you will have to set his console as your primary PlayStation which will allow him to play the games that you own.
 To take full benefit of the feature, you will have to do the same for your own PlayStation by setting it as the primary console for your friend’s account.

 It is also important to note that you can use this feature with only one person at a time.
 Therefore, make sure to use it carefully.

 How can one game share on PlayStation?

 Now that you are aware of how game sharing actually works, it is time to show you how to enable it on your PlayStation.
 The procedure can vary slightly for PlayStation 4 and PlayStation 5, respectively.
 However, we will mention both of them in this article.
 You can simply follow along with your respective PlayStation, and you will be good to go.

 Share Games on PS4.